Blunk-electronic/ET/doc/schematic_groups.rst

 	the group mode is active, further areas can be selected and thus added to an existing group.

+	Objects of a group are copied to the clipboard so that they can be pasted multiple times using the paste command (see below).

 Clear a Group
 ^^^^^^^^^^^^^